-Campfire games are different to camping games which often require space, activity and equipment.
+Campfire games are different to games that people play when camping, which often require space, activity and equipment.
 Campfire games, on the other hand, should ideally have very few props.
 They should be easily played without having to get out of your camp chair (too often, at least), and you should be able to play them in low light or by the glow of a camping lantern.

 I LOVE playing games of all kinds, and have had many, many a good night sat around the fire trying out new campfire games.
 So I hope you enjoy my tried and tested faves.

 - Campfire games for kids and families